 3) What type of mobile app is best suited to address your business need?

 4) How much time and money do you wish to invest to get the desired ROI?

-Here are some of the questions that a good mobile app development companies should ask you:
+Here are some of the questions that a good custom mobile application development company should ask you:

 The answer to this depends on who is your target audience.
 Some people wish to develop a mobile application just for a particular platform and do not mind the limited reach; eg. people who opt for an app only for iPhone to target high net worth individuals.
 Native apps are the way to go for them.

 The complexity of your mobile app is dependent on what problem you wish to solve through the mobile app.
 Some apps are very demanding in terms of features and some are much simpler.
 A native app can access hardware like GPS and camera, handle the hard keys of a phone, link to an online database, manage large amounts of client side data, run offline and access widgets seamlessly.
 All this is not possible with a web app but people usually perceive that it is also impossible for a cross platform app.